Shane-Bath/PP4-Django-CRM-App/README.md

 ## Databases
-The client management system uses a database schema in production hosted on ElephantSQL, a PostgreSQL server.
+The client management system uses a database hosted on ElephantSQL, a PostgreSQL server.
 The schema comprises tables like 'dashboard_appointments', 'dashboard_client', dashboard_cleintnote', and 'dashboard_phonelog', each with fields to capture client interactions, notes, and appointments.
 However, in the finished version of the project, I have only implemented a link between a client and a client note.
 In the future, I plan to add appointments, link call logs with clients, and add calendars to track deadlines.

 <details>
 <summary>Database</summary>